 If you choose to purchase a different policy you must make sure it is compliant and that the policy expiry date is valid until your return home, or for the period of your student visa, if you are staying in New Zealand.

 MARSH Ltd provides an assessment service advising Lincoln University of policies that meet the required standards.
+Please complete our Insurance Policy Assessment Application Form.
 We strongly advise that you do not take out insurance from your home country as policies generally do not meet the specific requirements for New Zealand compliance.
 The following New Zealand policies have been assessed and approved by MARSH as compliant#:

 * Studentsafe-University - Allianz

 * NZ Student Plan - AIG Uni-care

 * Studentcare Plus Plan - Interglobal Insurance Company Ltd

 * Orbit Protect Prime Plan - Lumley General Insurance (NZ) Ltd